The Bankrate promise

 Although an impressive credit history and high credit scores aren’t required to start a business, they sure help.
-After all, you may soon want to borrow funds from a financial institution so you can do everything from pay for the costs of a launch to managing ongoing operations.
+After all, you may soon want to borrow funds from a financial institution so you can pay for the costs of a launch, manage ongoing operations and more.

-To improve your scores (even when the negative data is still being listed):
+To improve your credit score (even when the negative data is still being listed), be sure to:

 - Reduce credit card debt.
 If you have credit cards and they’re maxed out, reduce the balance to well below the credit limit.

-- Open up a credit card.
+- Consider opening a credit card.
 Consider opening a personal credit card.
-There are many credit cards created for people with bad credit.
-Once you have it, choose a small bill to charge each month, then pay it off in full and on time.
+There are many credit cards for people with bad credit.
+Once you have a card, choose a small bill to charge each month, then pay it off in full and on time.

 Be aware that some business cards are charge cards while others are credit cards.
-With a charge card, there is no preset limit, but you’ll need to pony up the entire balance within about 30 days.
+With a charge card, there is no preset credit limit and you’ll need to pay the entire balance within about 30 days.
 With a credit card, there is a maximum amount you can charge, but you can pay at least the minimum requested payment and then revolve the rest.
 Ultimately, you may want one of each.

-Almost all business cards have rewards programs attached to them, so read over the program’s details and focus on those you’ll use.
-For example, if you think traveling will be in your future, concentrate on a card that gives you the best perks for flights, airport amenities, hotels and car rentals.
+Additionally, almost all business cards have rewards programs attached to them, so read over a program’s details and focus on those you’ll use.
+Rewards programs differ, too, so make sure it’s a good match for your business.
+One card may offer an exceptional rewards value for restaurant meals, while another offers boosted rewards on office products.
+Or, if you think traveling will be in your future, concentrate on a business card that gives you travel perks related to flights, airport amenities, hotels and car rentals.

-Many business credit cards offer excellent sign-up bonuses, too, where you would receive a large amount of points, cash or miles after spending a certain amount with the card within a few months of activation.
+It’s also worth noting that many business credit cards offer excellent sign-up bonuses, too, which will allow you to earn a large amount of points, cash or miles after spending a certain amount within a specific timeframe after card activation.

-Some also offer 0 percent APRs for a fixed number of months, which will give you a nice amount of time to pay for your venture’s needs before financing fees are assessed.
-As long as you pay the debt in full before the real rate begins, you get a free loan!
-As you use the card, you’ll be racking up rewards.
+Some business cards also offer 0 percent APRs for a fixed number of months, which will give you a nice amount of time to pay for your venture’s needs before financing fees are assessed.
+As long as you pay the debt in full before the real APR begins, you’ll essentially get a free loan.

 Finally, prepare for annual fees.
-Not all cards charge them, but if you get more out of the account by way of perks and rewards, you’ll come out ahead.
-Choose wisely.
+Not all cards charge them, but if you can get enough perks and rewards out of an account, you’ll come out ahead.

 Credit and charge cards tend to be great for short-term financing, while business loans are preferable for big-ticket expenses that you want to pay off over several years.